-Around this time 10 years ago, we were introduced to my favorite television holiday of all time (and arguably the greatest thing to come out of The O.C.): Seth Cohen’s “greatest super-holiday known to mankind,” Chrismukkah.
-Thanks to Seth’s father, “a poor struggling Jew growing up in the Bronx,” and his mother, “Waspy McWasp,” the witty young boy came up with his own holiday by “drawing on the best that Christianity and Judaism have to offer.”
+Around this time many years ago, we were introduced to my favorite television holiday of all time (and arguably the greatest thing to come out of The O.C.): Seth Cohen’s “greatest super-holiday known to mankind,” Chrismukkah.
+Thanks to Seth’s father, “a poor struggling Jew growing up in the Bronx,” and his mother, “Waspy McWasp,” the witty young man came up with his own super holiday by “drawing on the best that Christianity and Judaism have to offer.”

 Chrimukkah featured the best of both worlds: Eight days of presents followed by one day of many presents.
 Its best feature?
 It was fully equipped for O.C. drama with twice the resistance of any normal holiday.
 And that was a good thing, because The O.C.‘s Chrismakkuh episodes were some of its most dramatic.